Rowdy Tellez Player Props: Brewers vs. Giants

 Rowdy Tellez At The Plate

-- Tellez has 37 hits and an OBP of .347, both of which lead Milwaukee hitters this season.

-- Among qualifying hitters in MLB, his batting average ranks 83rd, his on-base percentage ranks 55th, and he is 15th in the league in slugging.
+- Among qualifying batters in baseball, his batting average ranks 85th, his on-base percentage ranks 56th, and he is 15th in the league in slugging.

-- Tellez will look to extend his four-game hitting streak.
-He's batting .333 with two homers during his last outings.
+- Tellez will look to extend his five-game hitting streak.
+He's batting .400 with two homers over the course of his last games.

-- In 66.7% of his games this year (30 of 45), Tellez has picked up at least one hit, and in seven of those games (15.6%) he recorded multiple hits.
+- Tellez has picked up a hit in 67.4% of his 46 games this season, with multiple hits in 15.2% of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.